MultiSafepay/docs/content/integration/ready-made/prestashop-1-6/_index.md

 5. Enter your [API key](/glossaries/multisafepay-glossary/#api-key), and then click **Save**. {{% account_info %}}
 6. On the **Payments** tab, enable the relevant payment methods.

-**Note:** Payment links generated manually in your MultiSafepay account don't automatically create or update orders in your PrestaShop 1.6 backend.
+**Note:** Payment links generated manually in your MultiSafepay dashboard don't automatically create or update orders in your PrestaShop 1.6 backend.